aws-samples/amazon-efs-tutorial/create-file-system/README.md

 ## Tutorial

-### Step 1:
-### Create Amazon Virtual Private Cloud (Amazon VPC)
+### Step 1: Create an Amazon Virtual Private Cloud (Amazon VPC)

 > Click on the link below in the desired AWS region to create the AWS Cloudformation stack that will create an Amazon VPC in your AWS account.
-This VPC will host the Amazon EFS file system and the other AWS resouces created as a part of this tutorial.
+This VPC will host the Amazon EFS file system and the other AWS resources created in this tutorial.

 | AWS Region Code | Name | Launch |
 | --- | --- | ---